-“Farming is very much about looking ahead to the next generation – whether that’s our children or someone else’s – we need to look to the future at all times,” says James Robinson.
-James farms with wildlife and the environment at the forefront of everything he does, while at the same time ensuring the farming business is sustainable and the cows they rely on are fed and cared for to the highest welfare standards.
+“Farming is very much about looking ahead to the next generation – whether that’s our children or someone else’s – we need to look to the future at all times,” says James Robinson, whose family runs an organic dairy farm in the Lake District.
+He farms with wildlife and the environment at the forefront of everything he does, while at the same time ensuring the farming business is sustainable and the cows they rely on are fed and cared for to the highest welfare standards.

 James understands that if he wants healthy happy cows he needs to start with healthy, nutrient-filled soil and gaining organic status was a big step in the journey for this farm.

 “To gain organic status from the Soil Association you need to show good record-keeping and that, when managing the land, you are not using artificial fertilisers or pesticides,” he says.
 “It’s all about looking after soil health, which then promotes good cow health.
 If you get the soil right, then everything else tends to follow.

 “It’s about good husbandry of the land and livestock and being able to farm within your means – you’re not pushing anything too hard and you’re not expanding too much.
 You show that you are working with nature, not against it.